-Pistons – Forged pistons are a complete overkill for road use from what I can work out, unless you are planning on running a turbo/supercharger or looking to run 200+ bhp from the engine.
-That's without mentioning the fact that you could buy a good set of Nural pistons for the price of 2 forged ones!
-I obviously replaced the rings as well.
+Pistons – Forged pistons are completely overkill for road use from what I can work out, unless you are planning on running a turbo/supercharger or looking to run 200+ bhp from the engine.
+That's without mentioning the fact that you could buy a good set of Nural pistons for the price of 2 forged ones.
+Obviously we replaced the rings as well with the new pistons

-Con Rods – Worthwhile investment to get a decent set I think..
+Con Rods – Worthwhile investment to get a decent set I thought.
 I bought some for around £300 for the set.
-I also invested in some ARP bolts to go with these.
+I also invested in some ARP bolts to go with these too.

 Crankshaft – Reground and balanced

-Cam – From what I can make out, there's a trade-off here… do you want the extra lift and potential power offered by a high-lift cam, but then it runs like a bag of nails at lower revs, or do you want a nice balance of power whilst also having a smooth engine when idling?
-I went for the latter and purchased a 150bhp cam from Newman Cams in Farnborough… Ken was very helpful and once I had explained what I was looking forward, guided me towards the less extreme option.
+Cams – From what I can make out, there's a trade-off here… do you want the extra lift and potential power offered by a high-lift cam, but then it runs like a bag of nails at lower revs, or do you want a nice balance of power whilst also having a smooth engine when idling?
+I went for the latter and purchased a 150bhp cam from Newman Cams in Farnborough (http://www.newman-cams.com/)… Ken was very helpful and once I had explained what I was looking for, he guided me towards the less extreme option.
 I also bought a set of followers from Newman as I understand it's better to get cam and followers from the same source.

 Timing chain and tensioner – For me, it made sense to replace with new items considering the extent I was going to with the engine rebuild.

-Cylinder Head – I took the head down to Classic and Modern Engine Services in Bracknell and following a good chat with Toby, again decided that a fully-blown ported and flowed Stage III race head was probably overkill.
+Cylinder Head – I took the head down to Classic and Modern Engine Services in Bracknell (http://cmesuk.com/) and following a good chat with Toby, again decided that a fully-blown ported and flowed Stage III race head was probably overkill.
 I did however go for a Stage II skimmed and polished head with replacement hardened valve seats (unleaded conversion), bronze guides and new valve springs.
-I was very tempted with a set of roller rockers as they just looked fantastic, but decided against this as again, this was simply overkill for a road engine.
+I was very tempted with a set of roller rockers as they just looked fantastic, but decided against this as again, this was simply overkill for a road engine (I'd also need to find a Perspex rocker cover as it would be criminal to not have them on show).
 I therefore just reconditioned my existing rocker shaft assembly.
 I also invested in a set of ARP bolts for attaching the cylinder head to the block.